Bin-Cao/TrAdaboost/README.md

+🤝🤝🤝 Please star ⭐️ it for promoting open source projects 🌍 !

 # TrAdaBoost : Boosting for transfer learning

 Transfer learning allows leveraging the knowledge of source domains, available a priori, to help training a classi- fier for a target domain, where the available data is scarce.